The Best Website Builders for 2019

 A secret of some programmers is that they prefer using free website builders because the results are often just as good, if not better, and there is no need to test the various parameters and inputs they commonly spend hours working on and testing.
 They also allow for more advanced users to add their own touches.

-The best website builders today have large selections of desktop and mobile friendly templates that and continue adding more, while updating stale styles.
+Some of the best website builders have large selections of desktop and mobile friendly templates and most update and add more themes over time.

 Another benefit of pre-designed templates is that they are extremely easy to use.
 An incalculable amount of hours of work have been put into the flow, button placement, organization of data, and well-thought-out features of any given template to create the best possible user experience.